Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 1.0

-Please consult the Final Rule entitled: 21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program and the Interim Final Rule (IFR), Information Blocking and the ONC Health IT Certification Program: Extension of Compliance Dates and Timeframes in Response to the COVID-19 Public Health Emergency, for a detailed description of the certification criterion with which these testing steps are associated.
-Developers are encouraged to consult the Certification Companion Guide in tandem with the test procedure as they both provide clarifications that may be useful for product development and testing.
+This Test Procedure illustrates the test steps required to certify a Health IT Module to this criterion.
+Please consult the most recent ONC Final Rule on the Certification Regulations page for a detailed description of the certification criterion with which these testing steps are associated.
+ONC also encourages developers to consult the Certification Companion Guide in tandem with the test procedure as it provides clarifications that may be useful for product development and testing.

-Note: The order in which the test steps are listed reflects the sequence of the certification criterion and does not necessarily prescribe the order in which the test should take place
+Note: The test step order does not necessarily prescribe the order in which the tests should take place.

 Testing components